ahmadreza-alizade/Javascript-Simple-Calculator-Implemented-By-Callback-Function/README.md

-# JavascriptSimpleCalculatorImplementedByCallBackFunction
+# Javascript Simple Calculator Implemented ByCall Back Function
-calculator with 4 main operations (plus, mines, division and multiply) which implemented by Call Back (cb) function.
+calculator with 4 main operations (plus, mines, division and multiply) which is implemented by Call Back (cb) function.